 Advantages of thermoplastic injection

 - Quality of the part: the use of the “right material” for the injection gives the parts made by thermoplastic injection the robustness and mechanical properties of series parts.
 This makes it possible to perform tests or even market a small series.
-The use of a mould also guarantees excellent quality of all the parts produced.
+The use of mold also guarantees excellent quality of all the parts produced.

 Limitations of thermoplastic injection

-- Production of large quantities: given the rather large investment associated with the creation of moulds, the thermoplastic injection method is more cost-effective for large-scale production.
+- Production of large quantities: given the rather large investment associated with the creation of molds, the thermoplastic injection method is more cost-effective for large-scale production.
 It is not recommended for the production of fewer than 100 parts.